sudo-bot/action-docker-sign/README.md

 **Example:** I had signed an image with my local key, and then I released a version that was signed by the CI key.
 When I listed using `notary list` the signed value by the CI was not showing.
 After removing my signature of the previous value it worked fine.

+This [website](https://containers.gitbook.io/build-containers-the-hard-way/#registry-format-oci-image-manifest) is helpfull to know more about how manifests are built.

 ### See the results

 Check the SHAs !!